 John McEvoy, one of our very first teachers, reminisces on those founding years.

-Today, Catholic College is a co-educational school with over 1160 students affiliated with Mercy Education.
+Today, Catholic College is a co-educational school with more than 1250 students affiliated with Mercy Education.
 It continues to thrive with the Mercy charism providing a solid base from which to grow.

 We continue to be grateful to the men and women of Wodonga who had the vision and determination to create and nurture this wonderful school for young people of the region.